bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:58 PM CT, March 14</p>
+<p class="updated_time"> Latest data: 12:34 AM CT, March 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 51°, which is 2° *colder* than yesterday.
-Tomorrow is expected to be 16° **warmer** than today.
+Today's high is 67°, which is 16° **warmer** than yesterday.
+Tomorrow is expected to be 33° *colder* than today.

 Currently:

-- 43°
+- 42°
-- Partly Cloudy
+- Mostly Cloudy
-- 59% humidity
+- 73% humidity
-- 13 mph wind
+- 11 mph wind
-- 47% cloud cover
+- 75% cloud cover
-- 38 AQI 🟩
+- 37 AQI 🟩
-- 1.24 inches of snow and 0.15 inches of rain expected in the next 48 hours
+- 1.24 inches of snow and 0.12 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>